-Metro Growth Centers Urban Growth Centers Countywide Growth Centers Industrial Employment Centers Industrial Growth Centers Countywide Industrial Centers 4. documentation of tools to Yes Yes Yes, as part of subarea plan or Not applicable Not applicable Not applicable provide range of affordable and in dedicated Comprehensive fair housing Plan chapter 5. documentation of Yes Yes Yes, as part of subarea plan or Yes Yes Yes community engagement, in dedicated Comprehensive including with priority Plan chapter populations C. Jurisdiction and Location 1. new Centers should be in Yes Yes Cities or Unincorporated Yes Yes Cities or Unincorporated cities Urban Urban 2. if unincorporated area: Not allowed in unincorporated Not allowed in unincorporated Encouraged Not allowed in unincorporated Not allowed in unincorporated Encouraged a. it has link light rail and is urban area urban area urban area urban area affiliated for annexation b. joint planning is occurring Not allowed in unincorporated Not allowed in unincorporated Encouraged Not allowed in unincorporated Not allowed in unincorporated Encouraged urban area urban area urban area urban area c. plans for annexation or Not applicable (center type Not applicable (center type Encouraged Not allowed in unincorporated Not allowed in unincorporated Encouraged incorporation are required does not exist in does not exist in urban area urban area unincorporated area). unincorporated area).
-D. Existing Conditions 1. infrastructure and utilities Yes Yes Yes Yes.
-Must include presence of Yes.
-Access to relevant Yes can support growth irreplaceable industrial transportation infrastructure infrastructure such as working including freight. maritime port facilities, air and rail freight facilities.
-2. center has mix of housing Yes Yes Yes Not applicable The center has an economic Not applicable. and employment impact.
-E. Boundaries 1. justification for center Yes Yes Yes Yes Yes Yes boundaries 2. boundary generally round or Yes Yes Compact, walkable size Not applicable Not applicable Not applicable square F. Transportation 1. center has bicycle and Yes Yes Yes.
-Supports multimodal Defined transportation demand Defined transportation demand Defined transportation demand pedestrian infrastructure and transportation, including management strategies in management strategies in management strategies in place amenities pedestrian infrastructure and place. place. amenities, and bicycle infrastructure and amenities.
+Metro Growth Centers Urban Growth Centers Countywide Growth Centers Industrial Employment Centers Industrial Growth Centers Countywide Industrial Centers 4. documentation of tools to provide range of affordable and Yes Yes Yes, as part of subarea plan or in dedicated Comprehensive Not applicable Not applicable Not applicable fair housing Plan chapter 5. documentation of community engagement, including with priority populations 15 Yes Yes Yes, as part of subarea plan or in dedicated Comprehensive Plan chapter Yes Yes Yes C. Jurisdiction and Location 1. new Centers should be in cities Yes Yes Cities or Unincorporated Urban 16 Yes Yes Cities or Unincorporated Urban 12 if unincorporated area: a. it has link light rail and is affiliated for annexation Not allowed in unincorporated urban area Not allowed in unincorporated urban area Encouraged Not allowed in unincorporated urban area Not allowed in unincorporated urban area Encouraged b. joint planning is occurring Not allowed in unincorporated urban area Not allowed in unincorporated urban area Encouraged Not allowed in unincorporated urban area Not allowed in unincorporated urban area Encouraged c. plans for annexation or incorporation are required Not applicable (center type does not exist in unincorporated area).
+Not applicable (center type does not exist in unincorporated area).
+Encouraged Not allowed in unincorporated urban area Not allowed in unincorporated urban area Encouraged D. Existing Conditions 1. infrastructure and utilities can support growth Yes Yes Yes Yes.
+Must include presence of irreplaceable industrial infrastructure such as working maritime port facilities, air and rail freight facilities.
+Yes.
+Access to relevant transportation infrastructure including freight.
+Yes 2. center has mix of housing and employment Yes Yes Yes Not applicable The center has an economic impact.
+Not applicable.
+E. Boundaries justification for center boundaries Yes Yes Yes Yes Yes Yes 2. boundary generally round or square Yes Yes Compact, walkable size Not applicable Not applicable Not applicable F. Transportation center has bicycle and pedestrian infrastructure and amenities Yes Yes Yes.
+Supports multimodal transportation, including pedestrian infrastructure and amenities, and bicycle infrastructure and amenities.
+Defined transportation demand management strategies in place.
+Defined transportation demand management strategies in place.
+Defined transportation demand management strategies in place

-&lt;sup>15 King County's "Fair and Just" Ordinance 16948, as amended, identifies four demographic groups, including: low-income, limited English proficiency, people of color, and immigrant populations.
+15 King County's "Fair and Just" Ordinance 16948, as amended, identifies four demographic groups, including: low-income, limited English proficiency, people of color, and immigrant populations.

-&lt;sup>16 For multi-jurisdiction centers, please describe the manner and structure (e.g. interlocal agreement, memorandum of understanding) with which the jurisdictions will plan together over the long-term.
+16 For multi-jurisdiction centers, please describe the manner and structure (e.g. interlocal agreement, memorandum of understanding) with which the jurisdictions will plan together over the long-term.